Navi-Nero/8-Bit-Fair/README.md

     MyPokerGame: Discards (8D, 3C, KS) and draws three new cards: [Ace of Clubs, 7 of Hearts, 7 of Diamonds]

 Round 3: Final Hand and Payout
-    Andrei's Final Hand: [Ace of Spades, Ace of Hearts, Ace of Clubs, 7 of Hearts, 7 of Diamonds] Hand Rank: **Full House** (Aces full of Sevens)
+    Isaac's Final Hand: [Ace of Spades, Ace of Hearts, Ace of Clubs, 7 of Hearts, 7 of Diamonds] Hand Rank: **Full House** (Aces full of Sevens)

     MyPokerGame: Payout calculated based on Full House odds (e.g., 9:1)

-    Andrei's Winnings: +$450
+    Isaac's Winnings: +$450
     Final Balance: $950 + $450 = $1400

     [Player is prompted to play another round or return to ArcadeSystem...]